ivywireline/Misc-Projects/Authorship Detection/README.txt

 About:

-This school project aims to identify the author of mysterious files.
+This school project aims to identify the authors of mysterious files.
 There are mysterious files, author_function.py, author_program.py and .stat files in the repository.
-Python 3.3 or above are required in order to run author_program.py.
+Python 3.3 or above is required in order to run author_program.py.

-The author_program.py imports functions in author_functions.py to calculate the 5 numbers above of a mysterious file and then match the result with each of the author's signature .stat files to see which author's signature file has the closest approximation as the mysterious file.
-This author will then be the most likely person to have written the content in the mysterious files.
+The author_program.py imports functions written in author_functions.py to generate the 5 signature numbers(explained below Procedure) of a mysterious file and then match the result with each of the author's signature .stat files to see which author's signature stats have the closest approximations to the mysterious file.
+This author will then be considered as the most likely person to have written the content in the mysterious files.